Stay connected with the Samuel Field Y e-newsletter.

 AFTER SCHOOL PROGRAM This after school care program is for children having developmental disabilities ages 5-21.
 Groups meet daily after school under the direction a professionally supervised staff.
 New York City Board of Education transportation is provided from school to the Y and van transportation may be provided by the Y to the child's home at the end of the day.
 Contact Robin Topol, ext.
 259. RTopol@sfy.org

-PROJECT CHILD After School Program for Children with Learning Disabilities at Bay Terrace Center An after school program specifically designed to meet the needs of elementary school children with learning disabilities, ADHD, and mild autistic spectrum disorders.
-Program is offered from 2:30-6:00 PM daily.
-Each afternoon, children participate in educational, recreational and socialization experiences designed to enhance academic and social skills while boosting self-esteem.
-Homework help will be available.
-The after school activities program, designed and supervised by professional educators and clinicians, offers the opportunity for children to enjoy safe, supportive and successful after school experience.
+PROJECT CHILD After School Program for Children with Learning Disabilities at Bay Terrace Center Project Child is an after school program specifically designed to meet the needs of children ages 5-15 with learning disabilities, ADHD, and mild autistic spectrum disorders where children participate in educational, recreational and socialization experiences designed to enhance academic and social skills while boosting self-esteem.
+We provide homework help, and a 3:1 child to staff ratio.
+Program is set to resume on Thursday, September 4, 2014.
 This project is made possible by a grant from the J.E. & Z.B.
 Butler Foundation.
-(718) 423-6111ProjectChild@sfy.org
+Please contact Amanda Smith at (718) 423-6111 ext.
+242 or email Asmith@sfy.org

 SPECIAL TEENS A once monthly recreational program that meets on Sunday afternoons geared for high functioning and independent teens with developmental disabilities.
 Contact Robin Topol, ext.
 259. RTopol@sfy.org